sumanaga/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pcb-anomaly-detection/docs/user-guide/get-started.md

         "state": "RUNNING"
     }
     ```

-    If you wish to stop a specific instance, you can provide it with an `--id` argument to the command.
+   To stop a specific instance, identify it with the `--id` argument.
     For example, `./sample_stop.sh --id f0c0b5aa5d4911f0bca7023bb629a486`

-10. Bring down the application
+10. Stop the Docker application:

-    ```sh
+    ```bash
     docker compose down -v
     ```

     This will bring down the services in the application and remove any volumes.

 ## Further Reading

 - [Helm based deployment](how-to-deploy-using-helm-charts.md)
 - [MLOps using Model Registry](how-to-enable-mlops.md)
 - [Run multiple AI pipelines](how-to-run-multiple-ai-pipelines.md)